kodecocodes/i9t/custom-segues/custom-segues.markdown

 }
 ```

-Here you replace the transition context's from- controller, but only if it's a Navigation Controller.
+Here you replace the transition context's "from" controller _only_ if the presenting view controller is a navigation controller.

-Run the application again, and the scale transition should now work as expected.
+Run the application again, and the scale transition will work as expected:

 ![iPad](images/CompletedScale.png)

-Reusable segues need to be aware that they may be used by container controllers.
-The presenting controller could be a UITabBarController, so you could add similar code to make the segue usable in that situation too.
+When building your reusable segues, expect that they could be used by container controllers.
+For example, the presenting controller in this case could be a `UITabBarController`, so you could add similar code to handle that case as well.

-That wraps up custom segue transition animation.
-In the Challenge at the end of the chapter, you will get another chance (o-perch-tuna-ty? :]) to try out what you have learned so far by creating another custom segue.

-&nbsp;

-## Where To Go From Here?

-Retaining segues during a modal/popover presentation is a small change but one that has huge consequences.
-Previously view controllers had to know about both the transitions they were using and the styles they were going to be presented in.

-Now the segue can take full responsibility for those.
-You can now create any segue with its own transition animation and reuse that segue in all your apps.
-You can also swap segues to see what looks best for each scene transition without having to update any code.

-This chapter has been a basic introduction into the modern method of creating custom segues, but you can find out much more about transitions in our book:

-* **iOS 7 by Tutorials** - Chapter 3 Custom View Controller Transitions

-To be able to create any animation you can think of, I highly recommend our book:

-* **iOS Animations by Tutorials**

-## Challenge

-In this chapter you learned how to set up custom segues and to pass data to them using protocols.

-To help cement your new skills, and become a dab hand at segues, here's a challenge for you.

-### Scale Segue Dismissal
+Now that you're an expert on custom segues, why don't you try these few extra challenges to stretch yourself?

+### Completing the scale segue dismissal

-Your first challenge is to complete the Scale Segue.
-You will create the dismiss animator and set the segue to use this dismiss animator.
+Your first challenge is to complete the scale segue.
+You'll create the dismiss animator and set the segue to use it.

-The code will look very similar to the presenting animator from this chapter, except that the from- view controller is now the modal view controller and to- view will be the view underneath.
-The animator object is responsible for adding the to- view back to the hierarchy during the transition, so you will need to add this code to insert the to- view at the right place in the hierarchy:
+The code will look very similar to the presenting animator from this chapter, except that the "from" view controller is now the modal view controller, and the "to" view will be the view underneath [TODO: FPE: The view underneath what?].
+The animator object will need to add the "to" view back to the hierarchy during the transition, so you'll need the code below in order to insert the "to" view at the correct place in the hierarchy:

 ```swift
 if let fromView = fromView,